vanddar4/KU-Mod6-Exercise-Tracker-App/README.md

 npm This is the code for KU Mod-6 project final project.
-Jared and I have created a exercise app using the following core technologies:
+Jared and I have created a exercise app to log and track exercises for a users using the following core technologies:

 - MongoDB: A document-based open source database.
 - Express: A web application framework for Node.js.